daknob/eldim/docs/metrics.md

 The `hostname` label contains the host name that has performed the successful file upload.

+### eldim Server Version
+eldim exports the `eldim_server_version`, which is always set to `1`.
+This metric is a vector, with the label `eldimversion`, which is always set to the current version that the server is running.
+This will allow the operator to collect a time series metric of which eldim version was running at a particular time, and also, if there are more than one eldim servers being used and monitored, to show the distribution of versions across the server cluster.

 ### Default Prometheus for Go Metrics
 The Prometheus Client Library for Go exports a heap of metrics by default, which include, among others, Go Garbage Collection metrics, Goroutine Info,